Oil and Gas

 Proper filtration is one of the most important functions performed inside refineries.
 Filtration is the removal of contaminants through some type of synthetic, paper, pleated or wound media.
 The goal of this process is to achieve a specific level of cleanliness.

-The Internet of Things (IoT) is a phrase that describes the connectivity between physical objects networked together using an Internet connection.
-These networks have a wide range of capabilities, mostly centered on collecting or exchanging data.
-A specialized version of the IoT, referred to as the Industrial Internet of Things (IIoT), enables industrial application engineers to implement new or retrofitted systems with upgraded levels of connectivity that allow more advanced process control.
+A specialized version of the Internet of Things (IoT), referred to as the Industrial Internet of Things (IIoT), enables industrial application engineers to implement new or retrofitted systems with upgraded levels of connectivity that allow more advanced process control.
+Learn more.